Portland Sailing Center

 If cruising or chartering is your aim a solid sailing resume' is required.
 Build as much experience as you can.
-We recommend, at a minimum, Basic 1, Basic 2, BBC, and one or more of the big boat adventures, Bonneville or Sea Trials.
-Coastal Navigation is also very useful, sometimes required by bareboat operators.
+We recommend, at a minimum, Basic 1, Basic 2, BBC, and one or both of the big boat adventures, Bonneville or Sea Trials.
+Coastal Navigation is also very useful, and sometimes required by bareboat operators.
 We typically off Coastal Nav in the off-season.

 PSC Basic 1

 Whatever your sailing goals there are no skills of greater value than basic sail and wind management, basic maneuvering, boat operation and terminology.
 Virtually everything we do derives from these basic skills.
 Experienced sailors simply do these things very well.

-Basic 1 is taught on ballasted keelboats from 22 to 24 feet in length with one instructor per four students.
+Basic 1 is taught on ballasted keelboats from 22 to 24 feet in length with four students per boat.
 Instructors emphasize safety and fun which puts casual students at ease while allowing the eager to flourish.
 Classes meet six times spread over several weeks, so you'll have time to absorb material, and you'll see a variety of conditions.
 Course is mostly boat time and includes, among other things: